Taxation and Currency Issues in Damages Awards

 Article 238 bis C.

-We have no legal training on these issues; our understanding of the English law on currency and damages is derived in general from McGregor on Damages 18th Edition, McGregor, Sweet & Maxwell 2009, chapter 16, and in this paragraph at 16-019 of that work.
+We have no legal training on these issues; our understanding of the English law on currency and damages is derived in general from McGregor on Damages (footnote 12, above), Chapter 16, at 16-019.

 Jugoslavenska Oceanska Polvidba v.
 Castle Investment Co Ltd, 1974.